How to buy the best coffee machine

 But which coffee maker is right for you and your caffeine preferences?
 With prices ranging from as little as £30 to more than £1,000, it's worth working out what you need first, and then using our expert reviews to find the best coffee machine for your budget.

-The video above talks you through how to buy the best coffee machine in less than four minutes.
-Read on to find out more about the different coffee machines available and to see our handy coffee machine buying checklist.
+- Find out how to buy the best coffee machine in less than four minutes with the video above.

+- Use our choosing tool to select the best type of coffee machine for you.

+- Find out about the pros and cons of ground coffee, bean-to-cup and capsule coffee machines.

 Just want to compare the best coffee machines?
-Head straight to our coffee machine reviews to find your ideal coffee machine.
+Head to our coffee machine reviews to find your ideal model.

 Choosing the best coffee machine

 Trying to decide which type of coffee machine will suit you best?
 We explain the different types available below, as well as the features to look out for.
-And to help you choose, our interactive tool below explores the key features of each type of coffee machine as well as the advantages and disadvantages you need to weigh up.
+And to help you choose, our interactive tool explores the key features of each type of coffee machine as well as the advantages and disadvantages you need to weigh up.

-Read on to find out more about the three types of espresso coffee machine and get tips on what to look out when you're shopping for a new machine.
+Read on to find out more about the three types of espresso coffee machine and get tips on what to look out for when you're shopping for a new one.

-Espresso machines also give you more control over your drink: you choose how much ground coffee and water you use, so you can easily adjust the strength of your drink to suit your tastes.
-However, this control also means they can require more patience and effort than bean-to-cup and capsule machines.

-To learn all more about the pros and cons of these coffee machines, read how to buy the best espresso (ground coffee) machines.

-Below (left to right): Bean-to-cup, ground coffee, and capsule coffee machine
+Above (left to right): Bean-to-cup, ground coffee, and capsule coffee machines

 Bean-to-cup coffee machines

 If you want a coffee machine that grinds coffee beans on demand, this is the type for you.
 Bean-to-cup coffee machines have an in-built grinder meaning they produce the freshest coffee possible.

-They tend to be easier to use than traditional models - coffee is dispensed at the press of button - but you can still use any coffee beans or ground coffee you want.
+- tend to be easier to use than traditional models, as coffee is dispensed at the press of button

+- can use any coffee beans you want and many also take ground coffee as well.

-Bean-to-cup models also tend to be more expensive than other coffee machine types, with some models costing more than £1,000.
-However, we've found Best Buys for less than £300.
+However, bean-to-cup models tend to be more expensive than other coffee machine types, with some costing more than £1,000.
+But we've found Best Buys for less than £300.

 Find out more about these machines and whether one could be right for you by reading how to buy the best bean-to-cup coffee machine.